Bachelor degree // Study in English

 In the fast-expanding global market, IBA and Shanghai Lixin University of Accounting and Finance have jointly developed a special opportunity for European, Asian and other international students to obtain a double degree in business management.

-Autumn: Application deadline is March 15 for EU/EEA, non-EU students // July 5 for Danish students.Spring: no intake.
+Autumn: Application deadline is August 26 for all students.Spring: no intake.

 Admission requirements: Equivalent to a Danish upper secondary education incl. maths and English.